 Box 1 - This shows the distribution amount you received during the tax year.
 Enter the amount from your original form in the program.

 Box 2a - If no amount for the taxable amount (box 2a) is listed, this DOES NOT mean that it is not taxable.
-Instead, it means that the payer didn't have enough information to determine how much the taxable amount should be.
+Instead, it means that the payer didn't have enough information to determine the amount of your distribution that should be taxed.
 In this case, you have to figure the taxable amount yourself.
 In most cases, you will need to use the Simplified Method Worksheet to determine the taxable amount.

 If your annuity starting date was before July 1, 1986, you use the General Rule to calculate the taxable part of the distribution only if it wasn’t rolled over within 60 days.
 If the annuity starting date was after July 1, 1986, you may be required to use the Simplified Method Worksheet.
 This worksheet is available on our 1099-R screen within our program.